unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Revealing

-When a Ping is Revealed, the Controlling Player selects a Unit from their Reserve with the same Signature as the Ping.
+When a Ping is Revealed, the Controlling Player selects a Unit from their Reserve with the same SIG (Signature) as the Ping.
 The Unit's model is placed on the Ping (circular base).
 The circular base and model are now considered a Revealed Unit instead of a Ping.

 A Ping is Revealed when:

-- The controlling player chooses to Reveal it in the Reveal phase of a Taskforce Activation.
+- The controlling player chooses to Reveal it in the Reveal phase of a Taskforce Activation
-- An enemy Unit ends its movement within 3".
+- An enemy Unit ends its movement within 3"
-- It is Successfully Scanned by an enemy Unit.
+- It is Successfully Scanned by an enemy Unit

 ## Actions